South Africa and weapons of mass destruction: Nuclear weapons production

 South Africa developed a small finite deterrence arsenal of gun-type fission weapons in the 1980s.
-Six were constructed and another was under construction at the time the program ended.
+Six were constructed and another was under construction at the time the programme ended.

 As the final production model contained a relatively large amount of highly enriched uranium (HEU), much effort was expended to ensure the physical safety of the nuclear warheads, with Armscor technicians creating many safety features.

 The cornerstone control feature was for each nuclear device to be divided into two subsections, a Front End and a Back End, with the HEU split between the two.
 This enabled strict security procedures to be enforced, such as storing each subsection in separate vaults with different codes for each door, which were intended to help prevent anyone from having easy access to an entire weapon system.